-Every year, Trafalgar Square hosts a Diwali celebration that attracts thousands of people to Central London.
-This year's packed programme includes traditional religious music contemporary Asian music and dance performed by professional Zee TV artists on the main stage, as well as food stalls where you can sample the best of Southeast Asian vegetarian cuisine, and a range of child-friendly activities.
+Every year, Trafalgar Square hosts a Diwali celebration that attracts thousands of people to central London.
+This year's packed programme includes traditional religious music contemporary Asian music and dance performed by professional Zee TV artists on the main stage, as well as food stalls where you can sample best of Southeast Asian vegetarian cuisine, and a range of child-friendly activities.

 In addition to this main event in Trafalgar Square, there are smaller festivals and family Diwali events across London, as well as special menus in some London restaurants.

 Diwali has religious significance for Hindu, Sikh and Jain communities.